dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2019-06-14-angular-amplify-1.md

 },
 ```

 Update .huskyrc to below: `run-s` will run the commands in sequence.
-So now when you commit your changes it will format it first and lint it after that.
+Now if you commit your changes it will format it first and lint it after that.

 ```javascript
 {